open-education-hub/operating-systems/util/os-runner/README.md

 ## Setup

-1. Open wsl and clone the repository
+1. Open WSL and clone the repository inside it

     ```shell
     # Clone to homepath